atomisthq/docs/docs/pack/kubernetes/install.md

 for each namespace you want reported on and managed.

 !!! hint
-    If possible, we recomment installing in cluster mode.
+    If possible, we recommend installing in cluster mode.

 ### Cluster environment